Can I Visit York?

 You should check the rules at your destination if you’re planning to travel to Scotland, Wales or Northern Ireland, or to Ireland or the Channel Islands as there may be restrictions in place.

 Understanding the risks of COVID-19

-The main way of spreading COVID-19 is through close contact with an infected person.
-When someone with COVID-19 breathes, speaks, coughs or sneezes, they release particles (droplets and aerosols) containing the virus that causes COVID-19.
-These particles can be breathed in by another person.
+Close contact with an infected person is also a significant way COVID-19 is spread.
+When someone with COVID-19 breathes, speaks, coughs or sneezes, they release particles containing the virus that causes COVID-19.
+The particles can come into contact with the eyes, nose or mouth or can be breathed in by another person.
 The particles can also land on surfaces and be passed from person to person via touch.

 In situations where there is a higher risk of catching or passing on COVID-19, you should be particularly careful to follow the guidance on keeping yourself and others safe as we return to normality.
 Every little action helps to keep us all safer.